 I’ve hesitated to write about Goult because, well, what is there to say about a town so small that the highlight of our time there was spending a luxuriously long lunch sipping cold white wine in the sunshine while not-so-subtly trying to make friends with the golden retriever at the table next to us?

 But I can’t not write about it–because even months later, when I close my eyes and remember exploring the Luberon Valley, my mind wanders immediately to Goult.

 Goult is nestled on a hilltop overlooking the Luberon Valley, less than a 15-minute drive northwest of Bonnieux and about 20 minutes southeast of Gordes.

-In other words, if you’re touring the most popular villages in the Luberon Valley and looking for a fun addition to your Provence itinerary, it’s not hard to add on a visit to Goult!
+In other words, if you’re touring the most popular villages in the Luberon Valley and looking for a laid-back addition to your time in Provence, it’s not hard to add on a visit to Goult!

 Fun Things to Do in Goult

 Is it too much of a travel writing cliche to write here that the best thing about Goult is that there’s very little to do in it?

 Seriously: if you Google “things to do in Goult”, the responses mostly assume that you mean the region around Goult, and provide suggestions for things as far away as the Sénanque Abbey or Bonnieux.

 That’s no reason to stay away, though–that’s a reason to come.